georglauterbach/sysinitd/README.md

 >[!WARNING]
 >
-> This software is currently in development.
+> This software is currently under active development.

-`initd` is a supervisor daemon and initialization process for Linux that uses YAML configuration files to fully define the process landscape it supervises.
+`sysinitd` is a supervisor daemon and initialization process for Linux that uses YAML configuration files to fully define the process landscape it supervises.
 [The documentation][documentation::web] is written entirely via [rustdoc][rustdoc::documentation] and hence bound to the source code.

 [//]: # (Links)